 Variations

-• Low Sodium: Use ½ tablespoon soy sauce instead of the recommend 1 ½ tablespoon.
+• Low Sodium: Use ยฝ tablespoon soy sauce instead of the recommend 1 ยฝ tablespoon.
 You can also use a less sodium soy sauce.

-• Vegan: Make a vegan dashi from scratch using this recipe.
-Or you can use powdered kombu dashi.
+• Vegan: You can easily make vegan dashi by using powdered kombu dashi.

 1. Gather and prep all of your ingredients.

-2. Put all the ingredients for the broth in a pot, stir, and leave for 10 minutes.
-This is to let the kombu steep and release flavor.
+2. Put all the ingredients for the broth in a pot, stir, and let the kombu steep for about 10 minutes.

 Cooking Tips